galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 >     ports:
 >       - "8081:8081"
 > ```
-> 5. create the path 'beacon/db' in your directory using 'mkdir' tool
+> 5. Create the path 'beacon/db' in your directory using '$mkdir' tool
 > ```
 > mkdir beacon
 > mkdir beacon/db
 > ```
-> You can change the name of that bath but you have to change that also from the docker-compose.yaml file.
+> You can change the name of that bath, but you have to change that also from the docker-compose.yaml file.
-> Now we have everything ready for creating the MongoDB server hosted in docker container the only step left is to run docker.
+> We have everything ready for creating the MongoDB server hosted in the docker container.
+Next is to run docker.

-> 6. Run the tool 'docker-compose' with the following parametars
+> 6. Run the tool 'docker-compose' with the following parameters
 > ```
 > docker-compose up -d
 > ```
-> 7. Check the created docker containers and test if your dokcer container is runinig
+> 7. Check the created docker containers and test if your docker container is running
 > ```
 > docker ps
 > ```
-> This will give you a massage similaer to this
+> This will give you a massage similar to this
 > ```
 > CONTAINER ID   IMAGE           COMMAND                  CREATED      STATUS          PORTS                                           NAMES
 > 54aeff806042   mongo:3.6       "docker-entrypoint.s…"   6 weeks ago   Up 6 weeks   0.0.0.0:27017->27017/tcp, :::27017->27017/tcp   beacon_mongo-client_1
 > 38a8e4481963   mongo-express   "/sbin/tini -- /dock…"   6 weeks ago   Up 6 weeks   0.0.0.0:8081->8081/tcp, :::8081->8081/tcp       beacon_mongo-express_1
 >
 > ```
-> 8. Test your dokcer to see if it runing by
+> 8. Test your docker to see if it is running by using *$docker exec*command
 > ```
 > docker exec -it mongo-client bash
 > ```
-> this take you into the docker container, you can exit that by prising 'ctrl + d' from your keyboard.
+> This will take you into the docker container.
+You can exit that by prising 'ctrl + d' from your keyboard.
 >
-> With this we have created an empty MongoDB server were we can add the beacon database or additional databases to it.
+> This will create an empty MongoDB server where we can add the beacon database or any additional databases.
 {: .hands_on}

-## Create authentecated beacon MongoDB database
+## Create authenticated beacon MongoDB database

-> <hands-on-title>Create authentication requierd Beacon Database on MongoDB</hands-on-title>
+> <hands-on-title>Create a Private Beacon Database on MongoDB</hands-on-title>
 >
-> 1. create directory on your local envirment and give it a suitble naming
+> 1. Create a directory in your local environment and give it a suitable name
 >
 > ```
 > mkdir <directory_name>
 > ```
 >
-> 2. Move to the created Directory on the shell
+> 2. Change your location to the newly created directory
 > ```
 > cd <directory_name>
 > ```
-> 3. crate an empty file and name it 'docker-compose.yaml' using any text editor you have.
+> 3. Use any text editor you are comfortable with to create a new YAML file and name it 'docker-compose.yaml'
 > ```
 > nano docker-compose.yaml
 > ```
-> 4. copy the text below into the 'docker-compose.yaml' file.
+> 4. Copy the text below into the 'docker-compose.yaml' file.
 > ```
 > version: '3.1'
 >